scottyschup/ruby-curriculum/projects/ice-cream-finder.md

 * [Directions API][directions-api]: given two addresses or lat/lngs,
   returns a series of directions between the two places.

+**Use Addressable::URI**, described in the APIs chapter.
+Do not build query strings by hand!
+That is ugly and error-prone!

 You may wish to use [Nokogiri][nokogiri] to strip out the HTML tags from Google Directions instructions.
 Nokogiri parses HTML into Ruby objects that you can call methods on.